apigee/Sweetlime/Readme.md

 #SWEETLIME beta
 ## SweetLime (beta) for SublimeText3
-Sweetlime is ST3 plugin to develop Apigee Proxies.
+SweetLime is ST3 plugin to develop Apigee Proxies.
 With built in template support for policies, steps and flows, SweetLime helps proxy developers build proxies with ease.

 ##Installing
-As of now, Sweetlime can only be obtained from the git repo.
-SweetLime will go onto package control once its out of beta.
+###Package Control (Not yet submitted)
+The easiest way to install this is with Package Control.
+If you just went and installed [Package Control](http://wbond.net/sublime_packages/package_control), you probably need to restart Sublime Text 3 before doing this next bit.
+Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
+Select "Package Control: Install Package" (it'll take a few seconds) Select **Apigee SweetLime** when the list appears.
+Package Control will automatically keep Quick File Creator up to date with the latest version.

 ###Without Git:
-Download the latest source from GitHub and copy the SublimeLinter folder to your Sublime Text "Packages" directory.
+Download the latest source from GitHub and copy the SweetLime folder to your Sublime Text "Packages" directory.

 ###With Git:
 Clone the repository in your Sublime Text "Packages" directory: